Patient safety: To Err is Human

-In the United States, the full magnitude and impact of errors in health care was not appreciated until the 1990s, when several reports brought attention to this issue.

-In 1999, the Institute of Medicine (IOM) of the National Academy of Sciences released a report, To Err is Human: Building a Safer Health System.
+In the United States, the full magnitude and impact of errors in health care were not appreciated until the 1990s, when several reports brought attention to this issue.
+In 1999, the Institute of Medicine (IOM) of the National Academy of Sciences released a report, To Err Is Human: Building a Safer Health System.

-The IOM called for a broad national effort to include establishment of a Center for Patient Safety, expanded reporting of adverse events, development of safety programs in health care organizations, and attention by regulators, health care purchasers, and professional societies.
-The majority of media attention, however, focused on the staggering statistics: from 44,000 to 98,000 preventable deaths annually due to medical error in hospitals, 7,000 preventable deaths related to medication errors alone.
-Within 2 weeks of the report's release, Congress began hearings and President Clinton ordered a government-wide study of the feasibility of implementing the report's recommendations.
+The IOM called for a broad national initiative focused on several key actions: creating a Center for Patient Safety, expanding the reporting of adverse events, implementing safety programs within healthcare organizations, and increasing involvement from regulators, healthcare purchasers, and professional societies.
+The majority of media attention, however, focused on the statistics: from 44,000 to 98,000 preventable deaths annually due to medical errors in hospitals, with 7,000 preventable deaths related to medication errors alone.
+Within 2 weeks of the report's release, Congress began hearings, and President Clinton ordered a government-wide study of the feasibility of implementing the report's recommendations.
 Initial criticisms of the methodology in the IOM estimates focused on the statistical methods of amplifying low numbers of incidents in the pilot studies to the general population.

-However, subsequent reports emphasized the striking prevalence and consequences of medical error.
+To this day, there are only a few comprehensive studies on medical errors.
+A bibliometric analysis in 2020 revealed a steady growth of publications in this area.
+In 2016, Michael Daniels and Martin A. Makary published a piece in The British Medical Journal that claimed medical error was the third leading cause of death in America at nearly half a million deaths per year.
+This number has since been debunked, citing flawed and improper methodology in the paper.
+More recent analysis using data from the 2016 Global Burden of Diseases, Injuries, and Risk Factors (GBD) study obtained an estimate of 123,603 deaths in the United States from 1990 to 2016 due to adverse effects of medical treatment (AEMT), with the mortality rate decreasing over time despite an overall increase in the number of deaths.

 The experience has been similar in other countries.